Trump Signs 3 Executive Orders, Including Withdrawal From Pacific Trade Deal

 As he signed the order in the Oval Office, Trump said, "We've been talking about this for a long time," adding it's "a great thing for the American worker."

 Trump also signed two other executive orders, though NPR has not seen the official language on the orders yet.
-One is expected to impose a hiring freeze on federal workers, except for defense-related positions; the other may be a reinstatement of the so-called Mexico City policy, which forbids U.S. funding of international family planning organizations that promote or provide abortions.
+One is expected to impose a hiring freeze on federal workers, except for defense-related positions; the other may be a reinstatement of the so-called Mexico City policy, a rule that began in 1984, when Ronald Reagan was president.
+As NPR has reported, the policy, "blocked federal funding for international family planning charities unless they agreed not to 'promote' abortion by, among other actions, providing patients with information about the procedure or referrals to providers who perform it."

 The TPP, as it's known, is a trade agreement with 12 Pacific rim nations.
 It was never ratified by the U.S. because of congressional opposition, but which was strongly backed by the Obama administration.
 It would create a free trade area stretching from Japan to Chile, and was seen as an effort to create a counter weight to China, which is not a party to the agreement.